averos-io/averos-io.github.io/_docs/getting-started-developer/09-customize-your-app-translation.md

 Well, you should probably consider re-writing the whole application display in your target language ?
 Or shouldn't you ?<br/>

-What if you want your application to support multiple languages ?<br/>
+What if you want your application to support more than two languages ?<br/>
-Should you re-write an application instance in the target language for each language ?<br/>
+Should you re-write an application instance for each language ?<br/>

-Well, believe it or not your **ToDoApplication** already supports **multi-language**!<br/>
+Well, believe it or not, your **ToDoApplication** already supports **multi-language**!<br/>
 Better!
 Learning new languages does not require any additional code into your application. <br/>

 Now your application is ready, what if you take it to the next level and let it speak multiple languages so that you can target a wider audience ?<br/>